-- 1.2.1 Public safety is of paramount consideration when processing prospective candidates by ensuring only fit and proper persons are licensed to (drive members of the public safely, professionally and courteously to and from their required destinations. - 1.2.2 Hackney carriages and private hire licensed drivers undertake great numbers of school contracts with Kent County Council transporting young children, people with special needs and vulnerable adults.
+- 1.2.1 Public safety is the paramount consideration when processing prospective candidate by ensuring only fit and proper persons are licensed to be entrusted to drive members of the public safely, professionally and courteously to and from their required destinations. - 1.2.2 Furthermore, Hackney Carriage and Private Hire licensed drivers undertake great numbers of school contracts with Kent County Council transporting young children, people with special needs and vulnerable adults.
+From a safeguarding perspective, the Council needs robust policies in place to ensure, insofar as it can, that these particularly vulnerable categories of people are not put at risk when these transport contracts are undertaken. - 1.2.3 Licensing Services works within a multi-cultural dynamic customer facing environment where we need to ensure that every applicant knows what is expected from them.

-1.3 Proposed changes